What is the Amazon Synod? Your questions answered

 In Laudato Si’ (#38), Pope Francis stressed the ecological importance of the Amazon and Congo basins “for the entire earth and for the future of humanity”.
 One fifth of all the air we breathe and the fresh water we drink comes from the Amazon.

-The Vatican document setting out the synod themes describes the Amazon in all its biodiversity and cultural richness as “a mirror of all humanity”.
+The Vatican document which set out the synod themes describes the Amazon in all its biodiversity and cultural richness as “a mirror of all humanity”.
 To defend it, we must all make changes – to ourselves, to our nations, to the Church.

-Join us in prayer ahead of the Synod with this Novena to Saint Francis, asking for the saint's intercession at this crucial time.
+Join us in prayer following the synod with this Novena to Saint Francis, asking for the saint's intercession as we take stock of the voices we have heard.

 What is a synod and who comes to it?